stryngs/scripts/README.md

 * qtip
   * Parse the database from qti and do something with it...

-## pmkid2hashcat
-* Weaponizing the PMKID attack as demonstrated by atom

 ## pyWhois
 * An interesting take on using whois type queries

-## quickset
-* A quick way to implement MITM style attacks for wired or wireless scenarios

 ## sotf
 * Secrecy on the fly